biareiam/The-House-of-Books/testing.md

 ## User Stories
 - Website experience
     - As a user, I would like to see what the website is selling.
-        - The website has numerous reference to being a book store.
+        - The website has numerous references to being a book store.
         - The home page has a link in its main hero section directing users to the products page.

 <img width="945" alt="home-page-see-more" src="https://user-images.githubusercontent.com/65717229/175826020-6e13f1c3-7b39-4939-97c7-ed6968ee15d7.PNG">

-        - The homepage also display some of the books' categories.
-By clicking on the "see more" on the categories banner, users are direct to the product page from that specific categories.
+        - The homepage also displays some of the books' categories.
+By clicking on the "see more" on the categories banner, users are direct to the product page from that specific category.

 <img width="782" alt="categories-banner" src="https://user-images.githubusercontent.com/65717229/175826160-241d3b77-c2e4-4e19-9f32-9ffa2b7b2b69.PNG">

-        - The homepage also has a best selling books section, which display the top 3 most sold books.
+        - The homepage also has a best-selling books section, which displays the top 3 most sold books.

 <img width="765" alt="most-sold" src="https://user-images.githubusercontent.com/65717229/175826230-f53dbbd6-e475-4eb7-8c5c-bb85b9d698b8.PNG">